mop-tracker/mop/README.md

     ?
 Displays help screen.
     esc     Quits mop.

 When prompted please enter comma-delimited list of stock tickers.
-The list and other settings are stored in `` .moprc `` file in your `` $HOME `` directory.
+The list and other settings are stored in `` .TSrc `` file in your `` $HOME `` directory.

 ### License